-- 1.2.1 General.
+1.2.1 General.
 A proposal3 for a new field of ISO technical activity for the preparation of international standards in a field that is not covered by an existing ISO committee is circulated to all ISO member bodies for comment and, if approved by the ISO Technical Management Board (TMB), may result in the formation of a new ISO committee.
-As a member body of ISO, ANSI has the opportunity to initiate or comment on all such proposals. - 1.2.2 Determination of U.S. Position on a New Field of ISO Technical Activity.
-A basic consideration in determining the U.S. position on a new field of ISO technical activity is that those U.S. Neational Linterested Peatings who might reasonably be expected to be, or who indicate that they are, directly and materially affected by interested in the proposed scope of the activity shall have an opportunity to express their views.
+As a member body of ISO, ANSI has the opportunity to initiate or comment on all such proposals.

+1.2.2 Determination of U.S. Position on a New Field of ISO Technical Activity.
+A basic consideration in determining the U.S. position on a new field of ISO technical activity is that those U.S. National Interested Parties who might reasonably be expected to be, or who indicate that they are, directly and materially interested in the proposed scope of the activity shall have an opportunity to express their views.
 Members of ANSI and the public shall be notified through ANSI's Standards Action and other appropriate media of the opportunity to comment on a new field of ISO technical activity.
-The U.S. position shall be based on consideration of the following factors, as applicable: - 1.
-The need for such an international standards activity - 2.
+The U.S. position shall be based on consideration of the following factors, as applicable:

+- 1. The need for such an international standards activity - 2.
 Whether the proposed scope of the activity is acceptable - 3.
-Whether there is sufficient indicated support from those-U.S. Nnational Iinterested Pparties directly and materially affected to provide effective U.S. participation in the work if a new ISO committee is established
+Whether there is sufficient indicated support from U.S. National Interested Parties to provide effective U.S. participation in the work if a new ISO committee is established - 4.
+Whether ANSI should offer to undertake the secretariat in accordance with 1.5